DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

+---
+title: DevExtreme React - Create a DevExtreme-powered Website/Application with Gatsby
+---

-Gatsby is a prominent member of the latest wave of static website generators.
-It is an opinionated library with a deep pool of capabilities that include optional server-side rendering and GraphQL support.
+Gatsby is a market-leading static website generator.
+It is an opinionated library with numerous built-in capabilities including optional server-side rendering and GraphQL support.

-DevExtreme's powerful client-side components complement Gatsby well, which makes this combo appealing for web developers.
-This article explains how to use the two products together.
+This help topic details the use of DevExtreme UI components alongside the Gatsby framework.

-## 1. Create an empty Gatsby website
+## 1. Create an Empty Gatsby Website

 Install the `gatsby-cli` npm package.
 This command line tool generates, builds, and deploys Gatsby websites.